OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 #### Shared folders

-The mailbox owner must first [provide access to a delegate](https://www.microsoft.com/microsoft-365/blog/2013/09/04/configuring-delegate-access-in-outlook-web-app/) by updating the mailbox folder permissions.
+The mailbox owner must first provide access to a delegate.

+- To provide access to manage meetings and meeting responses on behalf of the mailbox owner, see [Calendar delegation in Outlook on the web](https://support.microsoft.com/office/532e6410-ee80-42b5-9b1b-a09345ccef1b).

+- To provide access to manage both the inbox and calendar on behalf of the mailbox owner, access must be configured through Outlook on Windows.
+For guidance, see [Allow someone else to manage your mail and calendar](https://support.microsoft.com/office/41c40c04-3bd1-4d22-963a-28eafec25926).

 The delegate must then follow the instructions outlined in the "Add another person’s mailbox to your folder list in Outlook Web App" section of the article [Access another person's mailbox](https://support.microsoft.com/office/a909ad30-e413-40b5-a487-0ea70b763081).

 #### Shared mailboxes